-I am a qualified counsellor and am also a member of the BACP (the professional body who ensure that counsellors work ethically and in the best interests of their clients).
+I am a qualified counsellor and am also an accredited member of the BACP (the professional body who ensure that counsellors work ethically and in the best interests of their clients).
 My approach is open, honest and down-to-earth and I am a firm believer in the counselling process and the good that it can do.
-My counselling room is next to my home in Yalding, it's quiet and peaceful and offers you a confidential space to explore any issues that are troubling you.
+My counselling room is next to my home in Yalding.
+It's quiet and peaceful and offers you a confidential space to explore any issues that are troubling you.

-I have experience of working with both adults and children and work on a weekly, one-to-one basis.
+I have experience of working with both adults and children and am able to offer weekly, fortnightly or ad hoc sessions.
 This can be either short- or long-term work.